Eppo-exp/eppo-docs/docs/data-management/certified-metrics/dbt-models.md

 sidebar_position: 3
 ---

-# Syncing DBT Models
+# Syncing dbt Models

-You can import existing DBT models as [Fact Sources](/data-management/definitions/fact-sql) by adding tags to your dbt configuration file.
-This helps Eppo stay in sync with changes in your DBT project.
+You can import existing dbt models as [Fact Sources](/data-management/definitions/fact-sql) by adding tags to your dbt configuration file.
+This helps Eppo stay in sync with changes in your dbt project.

 :::info
-This page discusses integrating with DBT models, not DBT's semantic layer.
+This page discusses integrating with dbt models, not dbt's semantic layer.
 If you are interested in integrating with a semantic layer, please reach out to support@geteppo.com
 :::

-## Adding tags to DBT models
+## Adding tags to dbt models

-To specify a DBT model as an Eppo Fact Source, first add a tag `eppo_fact_source` to the model specification to indicate that the model should be interpreted as an Eppo Fact Source:
+To specify a dbt model as an Eppo Fact Source, first add a tag `eppo_fact_source` to the model specification to indicate that the model should be interpreted as an Eppo Fact Source:

 ```yaml
 version: 2